sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ### Orrery<br />
 Player must be at least an Associate in the Mages guild and within 200 units of Bothiel.<br />

+## Modded Quests

+### Hackdirt The Deep Ones
+Have you ever wondered who the DEEP ONES really were?
+What secrets or treasures to they hold in their caverns?
+Now you can, but beware of what you may find, a secret so terrible that it could shake Tamriel apart<br /> https://www.nexusmods.com/oblivion/mods/36224